 Some of the threats to farming and forestry are:

-- Plant, animal, and insect species are often a marker of the health of our environment, including humans.
+Plant, animal, and insect species are often a marker of the health of our environment.

-- Hunting, fishing, bird watching, among many others, are all popular activities for our residents and visitors and support our tourism economy.
+Hunting, fishing, bird watching, are all popular activities for our residents and visitors.
+These activities support our tourism economy.

-EEA's BioMap and Living Waters , which are the nation's first comprehensive mapping of core habitat areas for rare and endangered plants and animals, found that the core habitat necessary for the long-term survival of 375 rare plant and animals species includes over 700,000 acres of unprotected land.
+EEA's BioMap and Living Waters (the nation's first comprehensive mapping of core habitat areas for rare and endangered plants and animals) found.
+The core habitat necessary for the long-term survival of 375 rare plant and animals species includes over 700,000 acres of unprotected land.
 The landscapes that support those species, also add up to an additional 700,000 acres of unprotected land.